cogfin/jfconfig/README.md

 Default values are provided using the bash `:-` syntax, eg `${ENABLE_DEBUG:-false}`

-When there is no sensible default or you require an environment variable to be supplied be supplied, then add an empty default `${ENV_VAR:-}`, which will be replaced with null (a default of empty string can be supplied with `${ENV_VAR:-""}`)
+When there is no sensible default or you require an environment variable to be supplied, add an empty default `${ENV_VAR:-}` which will be replaced with nothing (interpreted as null with the default objectMapper) - a default of empty string can be supplied with `${ENV_VAR:-""}`

 In the following example, the configuration will fail validation if either USE_THE_THING or MYAPP_PASSWORD is not set (additionally MYAPP_PASSWORD cannot be an empty String)